-General distribution of southern bluefin tuna and effort in 1998-2005 was almost same as the distribution of major fishing grounds mentioned above.
-Since 2006, however, annual operational pattern and schedule of Japanese longline vessels was affected by a lot of factors for example the introduction of individual quota (IQ) system, the abolish of seasonal area closure, the drastic/temporal increase of fuel price, and the market price slump of SBT.
-Due to the introduction of IQ system and abolish of seasonal area closure, a fishing vessel did have its own catch limit but did not have limitation regarding areas, which allowed the fishing vessel to use its entire catch limit in one area (i.e. Area 8).
+General distribution of southern bluefin tuna catch and effort in 1998-2005 was almost same as the distribution of major fishing grounds mentioned above.
+Since 2006, however, annual operational patterns and schedule of Japanese vessels targeting SBT have been possibly affected by introduction of the individual quota (IQ) system, abolishing of the seasonal area closure, and drastic/temporal increase of fuel price.
+Moreover, recent increase of CPUE caused decrease of number of fishing operations targeting SBT.